LOFAR constraints on the repetition & environments of CHIME FRBs: Analysis

-After RFI flagging, \texttt{single\_pulse\_search.py} was used to search for bursts of widths up to $150$ ms, using DM trials ranging between $0.9\ \textrm{DM}_{\textrm{known}} < \textrm{DM}_{\textrm{trial}} < 1.1\ {\textrm{DM}_{\textrm{known}}}$, where $\textrm{DM}_{\textrm{known}}$ corresponded to the CHIME-reported DM for the source.
-Further, the output of the single-pulse search was filtered for potential bursts using \texttt{L-SPS} and FETCH as described above, before a visual inspection of all the candidates above a S/N threshold of 7 and a FETCH median-probability higher than 50\% among its deep learning models \texttt{a} to \texttt{h}.
+After RFI flagging, \texttt{single\_pulse\_search.py} was used to search for bursts of widths up to $150$ ms, using 400 DM trials around the known CHIME/FRB DM, in steps of 0.1\,pc~cm$^{-3}$.
+Further, the output of the single-pulse search was filtered for potential bursts using \texttt{L-SPS} and FETCH as described above, before a manual visual inspection of all the candidates above a S/N threshold of 7 and a FETCH median-probability higher than 50\% among its deep learning models \texttt{a} to \texttt{h}\footnote{In the LOFAR searches conducted for bursts from FRB 20180916B \citep{gopinath24, pleunis21}, we noticed that some FETCH models had a higher false positive rate than others, while a different subset of models had a higher false negative rate.
+In order to mitigate both these sources of error, we adopted the median probability across all models as the preferred metric for selecting candidates for visual inspection in the targeted observations.}.The DM-time bow-tie plots that the FETCH pipeline uses for classification were modified before the classification step to zoom in along the DM axis to DMs ranging between $[0.9\times \textrm{DM}_{\textrm{known}}, 1.1\times {\textrm{DM}_{\textrm{known}}}]$, instead of the default $[0, 2 \times{\textrm{DM}_{\textrm{known}}}]$, where $\textrm{DM}_{\textrm{known}}$ corresponded to the CHIME-reported DM for the source.